Compression via Pre-trained Transformers: A Study on Byte-Level Multimodal Data: Related Work

 \paragraph{Online Transformers}

 Most of the above approaches use a separate training set to pre-train models that are then used to compress a test set.
-Alternatively, the model can also be trained from scratch on the data stream that is being compressed~\citep{bellard2019lossless, bellard2021nncp, goyal2020dzip, mao2022trace}.
-The main advantage of these adaptive online compressors is that they are (quasi) parameterless (since they are initialized from scratch when compressing a new stream of data), meaning that the model size does not explicitly affect the compression ratio, even for relatively large models (though it implicitly affects the training performance, \eg large models train more slowly meaning that larger chunks of the initial data stream are only weakly compressed).
-The transformer-based adaptive online compressor of \citet{bellard2021nncp} is currently state-of-the-art on the Large Text Compression Benchmark~\citep{mahoney2006large}, and our evaluation (in \cref{sec:results}) shows that our best models are on par across all modalities.
+Alternatively, the model can also be trained from scratch on the data stream that is being compressed~\citep{bellard2019lossless, bellard2021nncp, izacard2020lossless, goyal2020dzip, mao2022trace}.
+The main advantage of these adaptive online compressors is that they are (quasi) parameterless (since they are initialized from scratch when compressing a data stream), \ie the model size does not explicitly affect the compression ratio, even for large models (though it implicitly affects the training performance, \eg large models train more slowly meaning that larger chunks of the data stream are only weakly compressed).
+The transformer-based adaptive online compressor of \citet{bellard2021nncp} is currently state-of-the-art on the Large Text Compression Benchmark~\citep{mahoney2006large}, and \cref{sec:results} shows that our best models are on par across all modalities.

 \paragraph{Pre-Trained Transformers}